This post contains affiliate links.

 - Your favorite grain (white or brown rice, farro, barley, etc) to serve the baked stuffing over.
 We used white rice for the longest time, but have branched out and tried other grains (thanks to this blog) and they are all delicious with this recipe.

-If you don't plan on actually eating the pumpkin flesh with your dinner in a pumpkin, you could technically use any type of medium pumpkin to bake the casserole in.
+If you don't plan on actually eating the pumpkin flesh with your stuffed pumpkin, you could technically use any variety of medium pumpkin to bake the casserole in.
+Just make sure it fits inside your oven!

 Start by removing the top rack from your oven and preheating it to 350 degrees.
 Put a piece of tin foil down on top of a cookie sheet or 9x13 pan.